AI Video Comes Out Too Static (Fix Under-Motion)

-You requested a video clip and the tool returned what is essentially a still image with a 5-pixel parallax — a tiny camera nudge, maybe a single leaf blowing, the rest stone-dead.
+You asked for a video clip and the tool returned what is essentially a still image with a 5-pixel parallax: a tiny camera nudge, maybe one leaf blowing, the rest stone-dead.
 You wanted action and got a slideshow.
-This is the opposite failure mode of motion jitter or drift: the model under-committed to motion.
-Fixing it is usually about adding strong verbs, increasing motion strength, and specifying camera moves the model can act on.
+This is the opposite of motion jitter or drift — here the model under-committed to motion.

 Common causes